thed3xt3r/textColorChanger/README.md

 # textColorChanger
-A simple program to get input from the user and display text from three different colours:
+A simple website to get input from the user and display text from three different colours:
 1. Peach
 2. Salmon
 3. Lime